+For fifteen years, I worked for a man who taught me many things.
+He taught me things about the software industry, he taught me things about marketing, and he taught me things about life.
+Rick had a way of sorting out people and how they would treat you.
+He would call people tearer-downers and bringer-uppers.
 A tearer-downer is a person that seeks to feel better or elevate themselves by making others appear smaller (or feel smaller) in a situation.
 We would encounter this a lot in business.
 A person would come to us wanting something.
-They felt that they needed to put us in a weaker position in order to get what they wanted so, they would first devalue us, or tear us down a bit so they could (or so they thought) be in a better position to get what they wanted.
+They felt that they needed to put us in a weaker position in order to get what they wanted.
+They would first devalue us, or tear us down a bit so they could (so they thought) be in a better position to get what they wanted.